- Additional Positions at AU

 - PhD in Political Science - George Washington University, 2015.
 MA in Global Governance - University of Delaware, 2006.
 BA - Ancient History and Archaeology, Biblical and Theological Studies, 2002.

-David Banks is a Professorial Lecturer at American University where he focuses on International Order, Great Power Politics, and Diplomacy.
-His book manuscript investigates the motivation for, and political consequences of, state violations of diplomatic practice.
-He recently completed a project with the Center for Long-Term Cybersecurity at Berkeley that used analytic wargames to assess the likelihood of major cyber threats.
+David Banks is a Professorial Lecturer at American University where he focuses on Diplomatic Practice, International Order, and Great Power Politics.
+His current book manuscript researches the motivation for and political consequences of state violations of diplomatic practice.
 He has also begun work on a large research project that compares the Great Power treaty-systems of the 19th century with those of today.
-In addition to these projects he has number of articles under review or in development regarding diplomatic practice, symbolic diplomacy, coercive diplomacy, and great power conferences.
-He has been published in Time, The Washington Post, The Independent, and US World News & Report.
-At SIS he teaches classes on Great Power Politics, Diplomatic Practice, International Security, and Global History.
+In addition to these projects he has number of articles published or in development regarding symbolic diplomacy, international crises, empire diplomacy, modern international order, great power conferences, and coercive diplomacy.
+He has been published in International Studies Quarterly, and media outlets including The Washington Post, Time, The Independent, Chicago Tribune, Navy Times, US World News & Report, and has appeared on BBC News.
+At American University, he teaches classes on topics such as Great Power Politics, Global History, Diplomatic Practice, and International Security.
+He received his PhD from George Washington University in 2015.